Flashtheorie/smollu/README.md

 # SMOLLU

-Smolu is a URL shortener.
+Smollu is a URL shortener.